Welcome to the magical world of Mrs. Mango's! At the shop you will encounter an enchanted garden, unique animals,

 was not un-planned.

-I am her granddaughter, Anneke Penn.
+I am her granddaughter, Anneke Balazs.
 The teachings and guidance she gave me throughout

 my life are immeasurable, and my only wish is to share these priceless anecdotes with all who wish to hear them.